202nd Rifle Division (Soviet Union): Second Jassy-Kishinev Offensive

 By the beginning of July the 202nd had returned to 35th Guards Corps.
 In the plan for the offensive the 27th and 52nd Armies were to provide the shock group for 2nd Ukrainian Front and the 35th Guards and 104th Rifle Corps were in 27th Army's first echelon.
-The 35th Guards Corps deployed the 3rd Guards Airborne and 180th Divisions in its first echelon on a 4km-wide attack front while the 202nd defended independently along the Army's right flank.
+The 35th Guards Corps deployed the 3rd Guards Airborne and 180th Divisions in its first echelon on a 4 km-wide attack front while the 202nd defended independently along the Army's right flank.
 It had been reinforced with an antitank artillery regiment and, after expanding its frontage overnight on August 17/18 to allow the adjacent 206th Division of 104th Corps to concentrate, had roughly 11 guns or mortars of 76mm or larger calibre per kilometre of its front.
 27th Army was deployed along its previous lines, northeast of Târgu Frumos.

 The offensive began on the morning of August 20 following a powerful artillery preparation which lasted an hour and 40 minutes.
-27th Army broke through the Axis front northwest of Iași between Spinoasa and Zahorna along a 20km-wide front and as early as 1100 hours had forced the Bahlui River.
-By 2000 hours the Army's forces had advanced 7-12km.
+27th Army broke through the Axis front northwest of Iași between Spinoasa and Zahorna along a 20 km-wide front and as early as 1100 hours had forced the Bahlui River.
+By 2000 hours the Army's forces had advanced 7–12 km.
 The first echelon divisions of 35th Guards Corps were on a line from Scoposeni to Păușești but the 202nd remained along the line it had been holding.
 The first echelon had successfully carried out its combat tasks for the day; among these was opening a breach to allow the 6th Tank Army to be committed and begin its exploitation role.
 Among the Axis forces facing 2nd Ukrainian Front four Romanian front-line divisions and the German 76th Infantry Division suffered heavy losses and 3,000 officers and men were taken prisoner.